 - Related legal expenses

 Your property damage liability coverage pays for damage caused by you to other peoples’ property.
-It doesn’t help with damage to your own car.
-For that, you’ll need collision coverage.
+It does not help with damage to your own car.
+For that, you will need collision coverage.

 The above expenses are all covered up to your policy limit.
 Any costs that exceed your policy limit may become your personal responsibility, even if you have liability insurance.